slawtul/hamster/README.md

 #### 5. Hamster on all desktops

-If _`Run minimize`_ is set to true, application is visible only on one desktop
+If a `Run minimize` is set to `true`, application is visible only on one desktop

 ### Special thanks to